augustoamerico/expenses_fetcher/README.md

 - If a tagger (e.g., HistoricTagger) suggests a Type, it is used.
 - Otherwise, derive with priority: Transfer > Investment > Debt > Income.
 - Transfer convention: if Category equals any configured account name, mark as Transfer unless a tagger already set Type.

+Additional behavior
+- Last Auth Date by Source: If you omit date_start, the app reads your “Data” sheet A2:B (account, last date) and uses that as the lower bound for each account, including xlsx-manual.
+- Balances: The app calls get_balance before fetching transactions.
+For xlsx-manual, the importer reads the file (respecting header/footer skips) and appends the most recent balance (by auth date; fallback to capture date) to "Accounts Balance".

 ---